Gigaspaces/xap-docs/site/content/xap/12.2/admin/logging-backing-custom-policy.markdown

 com.gigaspaces.logger.DeleteBackupPolicy.backup = 10
 ```

-or by use of a system property override:
+The backup properties can also be configured using a system property override:

 ```bash